PregoDNB/UWBot/PrivacyPolicy.md

 Your Rights

-You can request information about the data processed or request its removal by contacting the developer at [your-email@example.com].
-Note that due to the transient nature of data processing, removal may not always be applicable.
+You can request information about the data processed or request its removal by contacting the developer at contact@undergroundwaves.be Note that due to the transient nature of data processing, removal may not always be applicable.

 Changes to This Policy